isc-projects/stork/doc/user/man/stork-tool.8.rst

 ``stork-tool`` provides four features:

-- Certificate management - it allows the Stork server to export keys, certificates and tokens that are used to secure communication between Stork server and Stork agents.
+- Certificate management - The tool allows the Stork server to export keys, certificates, and tokens that are used to secure communication between the Stork server and Stork agents.

-- Database Creation - it facilitates creating a new database for the Stork Server, and a user that can access this database with a generated password
+- Database Creation - The tool facilitates creating a new database for the Stork server and a user that can access this database with a generated password.

-- Database migration - it allows database schema migrations to be performed, overwriting the database schema version and getting its current value.
+- Database migration - The tool allows database schema migrations to be performed, overwriting the existing database schema version and getting its current value.
   There is normally no need to use this, as the Stork server always runs the migration scripts on startup.

-- Static views deployment - it allows for setting custom content in selected Stork views (e.g., custom welcome message on the login page).
+- Static views deployment - The tool allows custom content to be set in selected Stork views (e.g. a custom welcome message on the login page).

 Certificate Management
 ~~~~~~~~~~~~~~~~~~~~~~